Tencent/Hippy/docs/en-us/hippy-react/modules.md

 `getElementFromFiberRef(instance: ref): ElementNode`

->- instance: Component reference
+>- instance: Component reference.
->- ElementNode：Similar to DOM, you can call methods such as setNativeProps
+>- ElementNode：Similar to DOM, you can call methods such as setNativeProps.

 ### UIManagerModule.measureInAppWindow